Classic Eco Stone Cottage

 - Open walkway looking down on lounge and kitchen.

-- Beautiful front garden bordered by dry stone wall.
+- Beautiful front garden bordered by dry stone wall and native plants.
 Steep grass bank to the back.

 - Parking for 3 cars